CGAL/cgal-web/_posts/2023-04-01-Influence4You.md

 marketers around the globe as this was the birth of the first ever self-serve online advertising platform: Google AdWords.
-The CGAL Project has since then spent a small budget on keywords like "Apollonius Graphs" and "Periodic Hyperbolic Triangulations", with unclear results.</p>
+The CGAL Project has since then spent a small budget on keywords like "Apollonius Graphs" and "Periodic Hyperbolic Triangulations".</p>

 <p>We also invest in <I>Banner Ads</I> at conferences like Siggraph,
 InterGEO (geographical information systems), and FormNext (additive